Posted on Leave a comment

 • High levels of both glucose and ketones in the urine

-• Can lead to a coma
+• This can lead to a coma

 Importantly, this dangerous condition is rare in non-diabetics following a ketogenic diet, and in people taking exogenous ketones.
 Sticking to the recommended dose of max.
 3 drinks per day of HVMN Ketone, there is no risk of ketoacidosis.